Card: Place - Type: Monuments, gravestones and fountains

 Expansion projects

 The conflict with Venice prompted the Duke to further expand the city walls, encompassing the delights and small villages beyond the Giovecca moat.
 The expansion works for the northern section were entrusted to Biagio Rossetti in 1493 as part of the project for the "Addizione Erculea" and continued until 1505, bringing significant innovative changes.
 This expansion came to represent, as highlighted by Zevi, one of the earliest examples of an Italian bastioned front.
 The use of earthworks was reintroduced, effective in dampening the range of enemy projectiles.
-The city walls were inclined to utilize the counterthrust of the earthwork, providing additional stability to the structure.
+The city walls were inclined to utilise the counterthrust of the earthwork, providing additional stability to the structure.
 Rows of, presumably, poplar trees contributed to making the bastion more robust, arranged in rows along the ramparts.
 Bastions, constructed along the layout, became positions for firearms.
 Particularly under Alfonso I, they took on the characteristic arrowhead shape, located south of the city, more effective in facing the violence of firearm attacks.

 Quotes